 3. The Langham

 The Langham website knows how to sell the hotel by using text that is benefit-driven and highly dynamic.
-The pictures they used are so inviting that you can’t help but want to book a room and stay there even for a little while.
+In addition, the pictures they have used are so inviting that you can’t help but want to book a room and stay there.

 What We Like About It

 As soon as you land on the homepage, a small pop-up appears on the side.
-It contains a seal that the hotel is endorsed by the Forbes Travel Guide.
+It contains a seal that the Forbes Travel Guide endorses the hotel.
 This immediately establishes that the hotel meets a specific criterion that makes it better than others.

-Below that seal is a list of all of the hotels selling points in bullet form.
-It states that the hotel follows the highest sanitation standards, and there is an express check-in/check-out option, plus it also has flexible rates if you need to stay longer.
-This feature is ideal for people in a hurry and wants to know if the hotel is good.
+Below that seal is a list of all of the hotel’s selling points in bullet form.
+It states that the hotel follows the highest sanitation standards, and there is an express check-in/check-out option, plus it also offers flexible rates if you need to stay longer.
+This feature is ideal for people who are in a hurry and want to know about the hotel.

 The pictures in the header are stunning.
 On top of each image, the designer imposed a title of a recent recognition given to the hotel.
 The text mentions that The Langham is a 5-Star hotel, according to Forbes.
 It also notes that the hotel made it to the 2020 Gold List released by Conde Nast.
 This immediately gives the visitor an idea of how prestigious and luxurious this hotel is, granted that it had so many recognitions.

 Basecamp Hotel is a group of the most popular boutique hotels in California.
-It has a camping theme.
 Everything about the website, from the background image to the typography, gives off a camping vibe.

 What We Like About It

 The hotels are situated in the best location to explore the lake or the mountains.
-According to the copy on the homepage, the hotels provide amenities for both relaxation seekers and adventurers alike.
+According to the information on the homepage, the hotels provide amenities for relaxation seekers and adventurers alike.
 The elements used on the pages are all related to camping.

-The website uses a side navigation bar, so it is always there on the left as you scroll through the pages.
-If you look at the bottom f the navigation bar, you will notice three image-based links.
+The website uses a side navigation bar, which is always there on the left as you scroll through the pages.
+If you look at the bottom of the navigation bar, you will notice three image-based links.
 The bear leads to the website for the Basecamp hotel in South Lake Tahoe.
-The trout is for the hotel in Tahoe City, where you can start exploring the lake.
+Second, the trout is for the hotel in Tahoe City, where you can start exploring the lake.
 Finally, there’s the bison which leads to the hotel’s site for their Boulder lodging.
 The thematic buttons add an interesting visual to the navbar.

 As mentioned, the website has a campy feel.
 The logo looks like a stamp that you get when you go camping in different locations.
 The texture of the navigation bar appears to be a stitched tent material.
 And even the background of the webpage is a semi-transparent map of the area.

-The booking system is easy to understand.
-When you click on the rooms, you will see the different accommodations as Polaroid pictures.
-When you mouse over the photos, you will see a short description for each one.
+The booking system is easy to navigate.
+When you click on the rooms, you will see the different accommodations in the form of polaroid pictures.
+When you hover over the photos, you will see a short description for each one.
 Once you’ve selected your check-in and check-out dates, the website generates a total for your entire trip and offers several packages.
 The notice contains all the inclusions and the cancellation policy for each package.

 5. The Fortress

 The Fortress is a resort and spa based in Sri Lanka.
-The hotel recognizes that the visitors are not just there to stay inside their rooms, so the website highlights activities that their guests can indulge in while staying at the resort.
+However, the establishment recognizes that the visitors are not just there to stay inside their rooms, so the website highlights activities that their guests can indulge in while staying at the resort.

 What We Like About It

 The website also features a live cam.
-You can see what is happening on the beach at any given time of the day.
-This feature is fantastic because the potential guests can see how the area looks like in actuality.
+You can see what is happening on the beach at any time of the day.
+This feature is fantastic because potential guests can see what the area looks like in actuality and the weather.
 Is it raining there now?
 Is it sunny?
 You can plan your trip accordingly thanks to this feature.